EverettYou/everettyou.github.io/pages/Research.md

 ### Topological Phases of Matter

 Discovering new phases of matter lies on the frontier of condensed matter physics.
-Topological phases are such exotic quantum phases that goes beyond our traditional understanding.
+Topological phases are such exotic quantum phases that go beyond our traditional understanding.

 #### Symmetry Protected ~~Topological~~Trivial (SPT) Phases